top of page

 Co-Instructor

 Together, Kirby and Brijonnay have over 14 years of experience in outreach and education with groups of students ranging from elementary to graduate level.
 Most recently, they worked together as Co-Coordinators for the Acoustical Society of America's Summer Undergraduate Research or Internship Experience in Acoustics (SURIEA) program for under-represented minority students.
 They love to create interactive curricula and lectures together and understand the importance of active learning in and out of the classroom.
-Developing and implementing SMMILE together last summer was an extremely rewarding experience and they are excited to offer this unique opportunity for students to become introduced to marine mammal science in paradise!
+Developing and implementing SMMILE together over the last two years has been an extremely rewarding experience and they are excited to offer this unique opportunity for students to become introduced to marine mammal science in our local community!

 FAQ